rescale/nf-rescale-hpc/README.md

     ```

 5. Run Nextflow with the plugin, using `./launch.sh` as a drop-in replacement for the `nextflow` command, and adding the option `-plugins nf-rescale-hpc` to load the plugin:

+    **Note**: Change the `getStorageId` inside `RescaleExecutor.groovy` to output the desired storageId of the storage device(HPS) id currently up and running inside Rescale Environment
     ```bash
     ./launch.sh run example/hello-rescale.nf -plugins nf-rescale-hpc
     ```